BestReviews is reader-supported and may earn an affiliate commission. Details

 Blade remains fully exposed unless the plate is removed.
 Package includes no protective gloves.

-This fully equipped mandoline comes with 6 razor-sharp blades for veggie prep, including a spiralizer and ribbon cutter.
-All blades can fit inside the plastic container for easy storage.
-For added safety, the kit comes with a protective glove.
-Made with BPA-free plastic.
+Fully equipped and comes with 6 razor-sharp blades for veggie prep, including a spiralizer and ribbon cutter.
+Blades fit inside the plastic container for easy storage.
+The kit comes with a protective glove.
+BPA-free plastic.

 Slicer and container are on the small side.

 A safe and easy kitchen tool for younger, inexperienced, or older food preppers.
 This mandoline has 30 different presets for precise cuts.
-Compact design folds down for easy storage.
-Backed by a one-year warranty and offers U.S.-based customer support.
+The compact design folds down for easy storage.

 Mandoline safety features sometimes result in vegetables getting stuck.